 Will this law help you?

 First things first, do you have a health insurance plan that is regulated by the Commonwealth of Virginia?
-Most commonly, this means you get your health insurance through the Virginia Marketplace, or you are a state employee.
+Most commonly, this means you get your health insurance through the Virginia Marketplace.
 If that’s the case, then you are covered by this law.
 But, if you get your health insurance through your employer, chances are your plan is not impacted by this new state law.
 Please read our Fact Sheet and FAQs to learn more about different types of health insurance.

 Here are a few examples of how the new state law will work: